 2. On the apron of Cam Ranh Airport

-Terminal 1 of Cam Ranh Airport has only 2 jet bridges in store for full-service airlines.
-Low-cost airlines such as HK Express are serviced in remote parking lots.
+Terminal 1 of Cam Ranh Airport has only 2 boarding bridges reserved for full-service airlines.
+Low-cost carriers such as HK Express operate from remote parking lots.
 Our A320 is a couple of hundred meters from the terminal.

-A trip on the bus allows you to look around on the platform.
-In addition to our board, an honorable place in the center of the apron is occupied by the Airbus A321 of the Chinese airline Capital Airlines.
+A bus ride allows you to look around on the platform.
+In addition to our board, the Airbus A321 of the Chinese airline Capital Airlines.

-And a number of parked A321 Vietnamese low-cost airlines VietJet Air.
+And a number of parked A321 of the Vietnamese low-cost airline VietJet Air.
 Cam Ranh plays the role of one of the key airports of the carrier's route network.

 Hong Kong A320 in all its glory.
-The livery of the HK Express is unlike any other...
+The HK Express livery is unlike any other...

-The drawing of the rear of the liner is stylized in the skyscrapers of Hong Kong.
+The drawing of the back of the liner is stylized in the skyscrapers of Hong Kong.

-Boarding on the road ladder is made only through the front door.
+Boarding on the car ladder is possible only through the front door.

-By the time it took off, the sun was already setting.
-Despite the fact that I took seats at the porthole, in the coming twilight and against the sun, good photos could not be taken.
+By the time of departure, the sun was already setting.
+Despite the fact that I took a seat by the porthole, I didn't manage to take good photos in the coming dusk and against the sun.
 Here are some illustrations of what we could see.